-According to the American Heart Association, heart disease is the number one killer of women – but the good news is that cardiovascular disease is, believe it or not, mostly preventable.
+According to the American Heart Association, heart disease is the number one killer of women – but the good news is that cardiovascular disease is, believe it or not, greatly preventable with the right heart health strategies.
 It’s a matter of making lifestyle choices that can keep your heart healthy.
 And a healthy heart gives you more energy and stamina to enjoy life to the fullest.

 Add heart-healthy foods to your regular diet.
 You can’t go wrong by eating more fruits and vegetables, whether they’re fresh or frozen.
 Even some canned produce is good.
 Look for low-sodium canned vegetables, and canned fruit packed in juice or water (not heavy syrup).
 Whole grain foods like oatmeal, brown rice, and even corn on the cob are also great for your heart, as long as you don’t smother them in butter.
 Other heart-healthy grain foods include whole grain breads and high-fiber breakfast cereals.

 When it comes to protein, low-fat sources will do your heart good.
 Choose a slice of skinless chicken breast over fried chicken, for example.
 If every once in a great while you feel the need to eat bacon, sausage, or a hot dog, go ahead.
 Just don’t get into the habit of eating these high-fat, high-sodium processed meat products on a regular basis.
 Choose fish fillets over beef steaks.
 If you prefer a meatless diet, there are plenty of heart-healthy proteins to choose from, including legumes (peas, beans, peanuts), egg whites, and low-fat yogurts, cheeses, and milk.